KI7MT/dotnet-core-examples/README.md

 think of them in terms of:

 * [Introductory](https://github.com/KI7MT/dotnet-core-examples/tree/master/Introductory) - basic applications that any entry level programmer can grasp.

 * [Intermediate](https://github.com/KI7MT/dotnet-core-examples/tree/master/Intermediate) - employs things such as structures, and methods from outside of the main method.

 * [Advanced](https://github.com/KI7MT/dotnet-core-examples/tree/master/Advanced) - are applications that use a combination of both Introduction and
 Intermediate.
 They may also use instance classes, interfaces, extend classes, or more advanced [Object Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) techniques.

+* [Database]() - This section holds examples relating to various database server.
+As to their classification, based on the definitions above, the examples fall into Advanced.

 The code for each application is Verbose, meaning, shortcuts and advanced concatenations have been kept to a minimum to allow for easier readability.